SR80-app/SR80-Manuals/user-manual.md

 - **Oil: Clean / Dirty — [performer]** — if an oil sample was taken
 - **Marked Waiting — [reason]** — when a tech marked the item as waiting, with the reason (e.g., "Waiting on Parts" or "Other: waiting on custom seals from Parker") and any notes.
 The tech's name appears below.
 - **Resumed Work** — when the waiting flag was cleared and work resumed.
 Shows the tech's name.
-- **Customer Contacted — [outcome]** — on Totaled items that were closed via the "Customer Contacted" flow, shows the contact outcome (e.g., "Left voicemail", "Customer coming in") and when it happened.
-Only appears on items that went through the Totaled path.
+- **Customer Contacted — [outcome]** — on Junk items that were closed via the "Customer Contacted" flow, shows the contact outcome (e.g., "Left voicemail", "Customer coming in") and when it happened.
+Only appears on items that went through the Junk path.

 If a cost has been recorded, a **cost summary** appears below the timeline showing the total.
 If parts and labor were entered separately, it shows a breakdown (Parts / Labor / Tax / Total).
 A green **"Approved"** badge or orange **"Pending Approval"** badge shows the manager approval status.